Paul the Apostle: Available sources

-The main source for information about Paul's life is the material found in his epistles and in the Acts of the Apostles.
+The main source for information about Paul's life is the material found in his epistles and in the Acts of the Apostles, the sequel to the Gospel of Luke.
 However, the epistles contain little information about Paul's pre-conversion past.
 The Acts of the Apostles recounts more information but leaves several parts of Paul's life out of its narrative, such as his probable but undocumented execution in Rome.
-The Acts of the Apostles also appear to contradict Paul's epistles on multiple matters, in particular concerning the frequency of Paul's visits to the church in Jerusalem, though recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.
+Although recent scholarship tends to have a more favorable appraisal of the historical value of Acts, the Pauline epistles are preferred when differences between the two arise.
+Recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.

 Sources outside the New Testament that mention Paul (or at least his writings) include: